Follow Your Nose -- Which Code Smells are Worth Chasing?: Methodology

+We aim to find the alerts whose fixing improves either quality (alerts' common use \cite{arcellifontana13,7158503,1173068}) or productivity.
+Both quality and productivity are important software engineering goals.
+They can be influenced by many aspects that are captured by alerts, like readability and complexity, hence there is a possible causal mechanism.

-We aim to measure the influence of the smells with respect to quality (smells common use), productivity, and bug detection efficiency.
-The target metrics that we use are the corrective commit probability (CCP) and coupling for quality \cite{amit2020corrective}, commit duration for productivity, and time to detect bugs for detection efficiency.
-Our main metric of interest is CCP since many smells are used to alert on possible bugs.
-We use the other metrics in order to understand if smells serve other goals too and as comparison.
+The target metrics that we use for the goals are corrective commit probability (CCP) for quality \cite{Amit2021CCP}.
+We use commit duration for productivity.
+Our main metric of interest is CCP since alerts' common use is to alert on possible bugs.
+We use commit duration and the negative control in order to understand if alerts serve other goals too and as comparison.

+A good metric should be reliable and valid.
+A reliable metric should return similar results when measuring the same entity.
+While in a physics lab one can repeat the same experiment multiple times, software projects evolve and we cannot measure the same entity repeatedly a few times.
+Instead we measure the same metric on the same project in adjacent years and compare their values.
+We then calculate the Pearson correlation, and the higher the value, the higher the stability of the project.
+Quality and productivity have no agreed definition that we can validate with respect to it.
+The metrics were validated in prior work \cite{Amit2021CCP} by agreement with developers referring to the goal concept (e.g. `low quality') and with other metrics of the same goal (e.g., Self Admitted Technical Debt for quality, commits per year for productivity).

-The corrective commit probability (CCP) \cite{amit2020corrective} uses the intuition that bugs are bad and measures the ratio of the commits dedicated to bug fixes.
-Self-admitted technical-debt \cite{potdar2014exploratory}, developers referring to low-quality, and even swearing agree with CCP.
-Other than the code quality, CCP is also influenced by detection efficiency.
-For example, as predicted by Linus's law \cite{LinusRule}, popular projects with more eyeballs detect bugs better and have higher CCP.
-Bigger projects with more developers also tend to have higher CCP.
-In the co-change property we compare a file to itself, so these variables are being controlled.
-It is also important to note that CCP, like the other metrics that we use, are process metrics, and not source code metrics.
-If we used the same data source that might lead to dependency between the smells and the metrics (as we show for \hyperref[sect:length-control]{length}) which might invalidate the results.
-Assuming conditional-independence given the concept \cite{Blum:1998:CLU:279943.279962, 10.1007/BFb0026666} between the source code and process metrics, an increase in the CCP is due to an increase of problems in the source code.
+It is also important to note that our metrics are process metrics, and not source code metrics.
+If we used source code metrics, based on the same data source as alerts, that might lead to dependency between the alerts and the metrics which might bias the results.
+Assuming conditional-independence given the concept (e.g., quality as concept) \cite{Blum:1998:CLU:279943.279962, 10.1007/BFb0026666} between the source code and process metrics, a decrease in quality is due to an increase of problems in the source code.
+As far as we know, our metrics are the only validated \cite{Amit2021CCP} process metrics which are attributable to the file level for code quality and productivity.